yanbek/ybe.ai/content/authors/admin/_index.md

 - Visitors
 ---

-Yanzhe Bekkemoen is a Ph.D.
+I am a Ph.D.
 Candidate of artificial intelligence at the Norwegian University of Science and Technology (NTNU).
-His research interests include Explainable Artificial Intelligence (XAI) and Bayesian approaches.
+My research interests include Explainable Artificial Intelligence (XAI) and Bayesian inference.

-He is currently finishing his Master's thesis on XAI while starting on his Ph.D.
-His Ph.D. is about developing new methods for XAI using a probabilistic approach.
+I am currently finishing my Master's thesis on XAI while starting on a Ph.D.
+My Ph.D. is about developing new methods for XAI using a probabilistic approach.
 The algorithms aim to make Deep Learning methods more interpretable.
 In conclusion, the goal is to achieve machine learning models that have high performance while retaining transparency.